henningM1r/gr_Morse_Receiver/README.md

     + Change to your cloned repository.
     + Run DecodeMorse with ```python3 ./python/DecodeMorse.py```.
     + The terminal should show the decoded ASCII symbols.
     + NOTE: Morse messages are is often short and technical.
-The message "TEST" in the decoder output is a good indicator that decoding worked
+The messages "TEST", or "CQ", in the decoder output are a good indicator that decoding worked well.
-    + NOTE: sometimes a bit can not be decoded correctly, e.g. due to bad reception.
+    + NOTE: sometimes a symbol can not be decoded correctly, e.g. due to bad reception.
 Then the decoder will produce
     + NOTE: Some Morse signals tend to fade in and out, so that some symbols might get lost sometimes.
     + NOTE: Interfering Morse signals might disturb the decoder.
-    + NOTE: The transmission speed of Morse symbols (and pauses) varies among the senders, please feel free to optimize the Morse decoder and other reception parameters according to your needs.
+    + NOTE: The transmission speed of Morse symbols (and pauses) varies among the senders.
+Feel free to optimize the Morse decoder and other reception parameters according to your needs.

 ### REMARKS
 + This project has __not__ been tested with other SDR receivers.